 Morgan L Busse writes stories about hope.
 She believes that in the dark times of life, there is light and draws on her own life’s experiences.
 From the moment she first read The Hobbit, Morgan has loved the fantasy genre.
 Both J.R.R.
 Tolkien and Terry Brooks are the inspirations behind her writing.
-She is the author of Daughter of Light, the first in a series from Marcher Lord Press.
+She is the author of the Follower of the Word series from Marcher Lord Press.
 Morgan lives in the Midwest with her husband and four children.

 Sharon Hinck is a wife and mother who has had many adventures on her road with God, though none have involved an alternate universe (thus far).
 She earned an M.A. in Communication from Regent University in 1986 and spent ten years as the artistic director of a Christian performing arts group, CrossCurrent.
 At various times, she has been a church youth worker, a choreographer and ballet teacher, a home-school mom, a church organist, and a freelance writer.
 She is the author of several contemporary novels, including The Secret Life of Becky Miller and Penny¹s Project, as well as numerous non-fiction articles, devotions, and essays.
 Her work has been recognized with three Carol awards and a Christy finalist medal, as well as other awards.
 She loves to hear from readers, so send a message through the portal into her writing attic on the contact Sharon page of her website.